Leadership change is not the risk. It is what leadership change reveals.

 Management Continuity Gaps

-The leadership bench was not built to operate without the departing leader.
 Decision-making authority, strategic context, and team trust were concentrated in one person.
 The successor inherits a title but not the capability the role requires.

 Undocumented Owner Dependencies

-Fragile Customer and Vendor Coverage
+Fragile Client and Vendor Coverage

 Execution Gaps Invisible Under Stability